 12 PCI Security Standards

-As you can see, these levels define the ways your company will be assessed and validated.
+You can see that these levels determine how assessors will evaluate and validate your company.
 But no matter what level you are at, you have to go through the same 12-step routine to ensure your systems and network are secure.

 To meet the PCI compliance standards, or at least to be on the way to it, you need to walk through the six main security goals and twelve requirements that help to meet these goals.